-Items included in the consolidated financial statements are measured using UAE Dirhams ("AED"), the currency of the primary economic environment in which the Group operates (the "functional currency").
-The consolidated financial statements are presented in United States Dollars ("USD"), as required by the Abu Dhabi Global Market Regulations 2020.
+Items included in the consolidated financial statements are measured using UAE Dirhams ("AED"), which is the functional currency and the presentation currency of the Group.

 Transactions in currencies other than AED (foreign currencies) are recorded at the rates of exchange prevailing at the dates of the transactions.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
 Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.